wolfSSL/wolfssl-examples/ESP32/README.md

 ## ESP-IDF

-Although the examples were created using VisualGDB extension for Visual Studio, the examples can be compiled using the ESP-IDF.
+Although the examples were created using VisualGDB extension for Visual Studio, the examples can of course be compiled using the ESP-IDF `idf.py`.

 Once the EDP-IDF is installed, use the [setp_win.bat](https://github.com/wolfSSL/wolfssl/blob/master/IDE/Espressif/ESP-IDF/setup_win.bat) to copy wolfSSL files to the `esp-idf\components` directory, typically in